eplants/EdithRProject/README.md

 # A box-and-whisker plot comparing the weights of the males vs females D. merriami
 # Figure 3
 # A scatterplot with the mean weight per year over time, with a line of best fit with a 95% confidence region
-# A T-test, to determine if there is differnce between male and female weights.
+# A T-test, to determine if there is difference between male and female weights.